 The immune response to vaccination in pregnant individuals is not expected to be significantly different when compared to the general population.
 Even though pregnancy is an immunologically altered state, response to vaccines is adequate (Government of Canada, 2021).
 Clinical trials of pertussis, tetanus toxoid, and inactivated polio vaccine administered during pregnancy have demonstrated normal adult immunologic responses (Government of Canada, 2021).
-As herd immunity increases the population risk will decrease.
-Currently there is limited data available on any benefit to the fetus to draw definitive conclusions.
+As vaccination rollout continues, the population risk will decrease for all.
+Currently, there is limited data available on any benefit to the fetus to be able to draw definitive conclusions.

-Recommended Dose Interval: At this time in the context of constrained vaccine supply, the extended dose interval is believed to be appropriate for pregnant individuals.
+Recommended Dose Interval: At this time, in the context of constrained vaccine supply, the extended dose interval is believed to be appropriate for pregnant individuals in the authorized age group.